-Two musicians seeking asylum in Australia encounter the Scattered People, a small band of kindred spirits who play music and create songs with asylum seekers and refugees as they discover their new identities.
+Two musicians seeking asylum in Australia encounter the Scattered People band, a small group of kindred spirits who play music and create songs with refugees and asylum seekers as they struggle to discover their new identities.
 But will they find refuge in a country of sharply divided attitudes?

-Our film is in late production stage and we are seeking completion funds.
-We need assistance now for final filming, editing, finalising and distribution of the film.
+Our film is in late production stage and we are seeking completion funds for final filming and post-production.

 How does the project meet the aims of a philanthropic foundation?

-30,000 asylum seekers are currently living in the Australian community on Temporary Protection Visas which restrict any sense of belonging for them as well as any chance of reuniting with their families.
-They are marginalised and disadvantaged in many ways and exist in the limbo of continuing uncertainty.
+Nearly 30,000 asylum seekers are currently living in the Australian community on Bridging and Temporary Protection Visas, which restrict any sense of real belonging as well as any chance of reuniting with their families.
+They are marginalised and disadvantaged in many ways and struggle in a limbo of continuing uncertainty.

-Our project meets the aims of many philanthropic foundations by:
+Scattered People Film meets the aims of many philanthropic foundations by

-•Communicating the value and effectiveness of the arts in bringing about individual benefits and social change.
+•Communicating the value and effectiveness of music and the arts in bringing about individual benefits and broader social cohesion and change.

-• Giving rare and clear voice to two asylum seekers and going deeply into their experience as opposed to short sound bites often presented in the media.
+•Raising audience and community awareness by showing the journeys of two asylum seekers and going deeply into their experience as opposed to the short media bites often presented in the media.